PejmanNik/paprize/packages/website/docs/react/report-preview.md

 This component applies styling to sections and pages to resemble Chrome’s Print Preview screen.

+Since you don’t have control over the client’s browser, user extensions may inject extra elements into the page and cause issues when printing.
+The Report Preview component ensures a clean output by hiding all non-Paprize elements during print.

 ![Sample Report](/img/sample-report-1.png)

 You can customize it by changing the CSS variables or by creating your own styling component.